IMPORTANT SAFETY INFORMATION and INDICATION for UTIBRON NEOHALER

 - Call 1‑888‑394‑7377

-For additional information, please see full Prescribing Information, including BOXED WARNING and Medication Guide, for UTIBRON NEOHALER, or visit www.UTIBRON.com.
+For additional information, please see full Prescribing Information, including BOXED WARNING and Medication Guide, for UTIBRON NEOHALER at www.UTIBRON.com.

-UTIBRON™ NEOHALER® (indacaterol and glycopyrrolate) is a combination of a long-acting beta2-agonist, or LABA, medicine (indacaterol) and an anticholinergic medicine (glycopyrrolate).
+UTIBRON™ NEOHALER® (indacaterol and glycopyrrolate) is a combination of a long-acting beta2-adrenergic agonist, or LABA, medicine (indacaterol) and an anticholinergic medicine (glycopyrrolate).
 UTIBRON NEOHALER is used long term, twice each day (morning and evening), to treat the symptoms of chronic obstructive pulmonary disease (COPD), including chronic bronchitis and/or emphysema.